 - beta carotene, lycopene, lutein, zeaxanthin, and cryptoxanthin are antioxidants that help neutralize free-radicals and prevent oxidation and cancer

 Persimmon is rich in vitamins A, C and the B vitamins.
 In the minerals department, it is dense-packed with calcium, potassium, iron, manganese, phosphorus and copper.

 Persimmon does have laxative and diuretic properties and is particularly recommended for people suffering from liver problems.
 It is also an energy-dense fruit.
 That’s why it is recommended for children, people playing sports and people who are physically or mentally tired.

 Below are various therapeutic and healthy properties of this very sweet fruit:

-Cold and flu: Thanks to its content in vitamin C, persimmon is highly effective in enhancing the immune system function and can help relieve the symptoms of flu and cold, as well as many other infectious or inflammatory conditions.
+Cold and flu: Thanks to its high content in vitamin C, persimmon is effective in enhancing the immune system function and can help relieve the symptoms of flu and cold, as well as many other infectious or inflammatory conditions.

 Constipation: Due to its high content in fiber and water, persimmon does have excellent laxative properties that can be a powerful natural remedy for constipation.